Need access to capital? Weigh these two lending tools to see how they can help your business.

 - Tax-deductible interest.
 Interest paid on home equity loans is often tax-deductible.

 What are the drawbacks of business loans and home equity loans?

 - Extensive application process.
-You’ll need to submit a comprehensive range of documents with your application; once complete, your application could take several weeks to process.
+You’ll need to submit a comprehensive range of documents with your application, and once complete, your application could take several weeks to process.

 - Strict requirements.
-Business loan lenders prefer established businesses to startups, and often require a personal credit score of at least 700 and a business credit score of 75 or higher.
+Business loan lenders prefer established businesses to startups and often require a personal credit score of at least 700 and a business credit score of 75.

 Home equity loans

 - Long repayment terms.
-Some home equity loans take up to 20 years to repay, which can cost you more in the long run.
+Some home equity loans take up to 20 years to repay, which can cost you more in interest over time.

 - Home value can affect equity.
 If your home declines in value, you could lose the available equity in your home and be forced to refinance.

-- You could lose your home.
+- Foreclosure is a possibility.
+A home equity loan is a lien on your house.
 If you default on loan payments, your lender may sell your home to repay the debt.

 Loans vs. lines of credit